-PaaS are cloud platform services which provide components of software to be used for applications.
+PaaS are cloud platform services that provide components of software to be used for applications.
 These services deliver frameworks for developers to expand upon and create their own customized applications.
-However, developers only need to maintain management of these applications, while servers, storage and networking are handled by third-party providers.
+However, developers only need to maintain management of these applications, while servers, storage, and networking are handled by third-party providers.

 Software as a service (SaaS)

 Software as a service, or cloud application services leverage the internet to deliver applications to users on an on-demand basis.
 Most SaaS applications are run through web browsers and do not require clients to download or install the service.

 The main advantage of Software as a Service platform is that they don’t need to be managed by users.
 These services are managed completely by third-party vendors, saving your business the headache of managing, maintaining, and upgrading software and requiring you to hire an extensive IT team.

 Without the need to constantly fix bugs and maintain software, technical staff is free to focus on other work within your business.

 What are the typical SaaS platforms companies use?

 Customer relationship management (CRM) involves the ways companies interact with their customers in the most effective ways possible.
 Through the use of data, companies can decide how to customize and improve their interactions with customers with CRM tools.

 Enterprise resource planning (ERP) software helps businesses keep a birds-eye view of all main business processes within your organization.
 This could involve finance, HR, inventory management, sales and ongoing projects.

 Examples of SaaS ERP software: Oracle Fusion Cloud ERP, Sage X3, SYSPRO